-Chris Armbruster, manager of KAR’s Mid Cap Sustainable Growth portfolio, believes that the low-quality rally of the first quarter of 2021 gave way in the second quarter to a re-recognition of company fundamentals as the most important determiner of stock performance over time.
+Chris Armbruster, portfolio manager of KAR’s Mid Cap Sustainable Growth portfolio, believes that the low-quality rally of the first quarter of 2021 gave way in the second quarter to a re-recognition of company fundamentals as the most important determiner of stock performance over time.

 “In Q2, we saw price increases in businesses that had been centrally growing, in some cases for years, that — due to the stimulus and reopening — experienced a massive tailwind for revenue growth that the market had not accurately accounted for in these companies.”